reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 ## Writing Applications with DynamoDB
 DynamoDB is a web service, and interactions with it are stateless.
-We interact with DynamoDB by REST API calls over HTTP(S).
-Unlike connection protocols like JDBC, applications do not need to maintain persistent network connections.
-We send the name of the operation that we want to perform in the API request.
+So we can interact with DynamoDB by REST API calls over HTTP(S).
+Unlike connection protocols like JDBC, applications do not need to maintain a persistent network connections.

 We usually do not work with APIs directly.
-AWS provides SDK in different programming languages which we integrate with our applications for performing database operations.
+AWS provides [SDK](https://aws.amazon.com/sdk-for-java/) in different programming languages which we integrate with our applications for performing database operations.

 We will describe two ways for accessing DynamoDB from Spring applications:
 - Using DynamoDB module of Spring Data
-- Using Enhanced Client for DynamoDB
+- Using Enhanced Client for DynamoDB which is part of AWS SDK 2.0.

+Both these methods roughly follow the similar steps as in any Object Relational Mapping (ORM) frameworks:

+1. We define a data class for our domain objects like customer, product, order, etc and then define the mapping of this data class with table residing in the database.
+The mapping is defined by putting annotations on the fields of the data class to specify the keys and attributes.
+2. We define a repository class to define the CRUD methods using the mapping object created in the previous step.

-Let us see some examples of using these two methods in the following sections.
+Let us see some examples creating applications by using these two methods in the following sections.

 ## Accessing DynamoDB with Spring Data
 The primary goal of the [Spring® Data](https://spring.io/projects/spring-data) project is to make it easier to build Spring-powered applications by providing a consistent framework to use different data access technologies.
 Spring Data is an umbrella project composed of many different sub-projects each corresponding to specific database technologies.